k-sys/covid-19/README.md

 UPDATE: The HDI function has been improved which reduces the processing time significantly.
 The whole notebook can now complete within a few seconds.

+UPDATE-2: Automator tool was built on local machine which runs the notebook daily at 8:00PM until 2020-06-30.
+Results are stored in Daily Results folder.